liferay/liferay-frontend-projects/projects/js-toolkit/CONTRIBUTING.md

 # Change to the directory of the package you wish to publish:
 cd packages/npm-bundler

-# Update the changelog:
+# Preview, update, and stage the changelog:
-npx @liferay/changelog-generator --version=3.0.0
+npx @liferay/changelog-generator --interactive

-# Review and stage the generated changes:
-git add -p

-# Update the version number:
+# Update the version number, using the same update type as decided in the previous step:
 yarn version --minor # or --major, or --patch
 ```